Upcoming · Microsoft Build 2026 · Fort Mason Center, San Francisco · 2 June 2026 · 6 min read · By DBI Analytics

 Where does the knowledge live that tells the AI what the data actually means?

-If that knowledge is fragmented, undocumented, or only partially represented in a cloud catalog, then the agent is operating on an incomplete map.
-It may see tables, columns, lineage, and permissions — but it still misses the business logic that makes the answer trustworthy.
+Fabric IQ answers that question inside the Microsoft tenant.
+It is a genuine semantic layer — better than raw Purview catalogs — but it is still a cloud-resident answer.
+If that knowledge is fragmented, undocumented, or only partially represented there, then the agent is operating on an incomplete map.
+It may see tables, columns, lineage, and entity definitions — but it still misses the business logic that makes the answer trustworthy.

 For DACH enterprises, this is critical.